Herbert Philips: Freedom of the City of Manchester

 'Greatly record the help and counsel so often received and so cheerfully accorded by him, their admiration for the steady and unostentatious support given to every cause which had for its aim the alleviation of suffering or the uplifting of the fallen, and especially for the way in which he championed the cause of the tortured and defenceless'.

 Herbert Philips was walking home on a country lane from Church with his wife on Sunday 5 November 1905 when he became unwell and collapsed.
 He was taken into a cottage nearby but died shortly afterwards without reaching his home.
-His funeral service was held at his childhood parish church of St Mary's Checkley and was buried in the family burial ground.
+His funeral service was held at his childhood parish church of St Mary's Checkley, and he was buried in the family burial ground.
 His wife Ellen Josephine (Nelly) née Langton died in 1919 and was buried alongside.